HelixVita/FelixVita-Proxyshop-Plugins/README.md

 ### Modern

-The _Modern_ template / plugin lets you create cards with the modern with the [modern frame](https://scryfall.com/search?q=frame%3Amodern+-is%3Adigital).
+The _Modern_ template / plugin lets you create cards with the [modern frame](https://scryfall.com/search?q=frame%3Amodern+-is%3Adigital).
 It is basically the same as `normal.psd` except for the following modifications:

 - Bottom part of the card frame is added back in